hjoly2003/Chapter16_Init/README.md

 minikube profile handson-spring-boot-cloud
 ```
-We can monitor the cluster initialization by issuing the following command:
+I could monitor the cluster initialization by issuing the following command:
 ```bash
 kubectl get pods --namespace=kube-system
 ```
-Now, we can perform the deployment of the microservices.
+Then, I have performed the deployment of the microservices.
 ```bash
 cd $BOOK_HOME/Chapter16_Init